woohoolabs/zen/README.md

 ```

 Here, we instructed the DI Container to pass MySQL connection details as constructor arguments to the `MySqlUserRepository`
 class.
 Also, we initialized the `MySqlUserRepository::$mysqlModes` property with an array.
-That's all.

 Alternatively, you can use the following technique to simulate scalar injection: extend the class whose constructor parameters
 contain scalar types, and provide the arguments in question via `parent::__construct()` in the constructor of the child class.